 - The first book of The Chronicles of Prydain, The Book of Three, is named for the magical book that serves as a MacGuffin for the plot.
 The book continues to be an important item throughout the rest of the series.

 - The City & the City

-- Cryptonomicon: Inside the story, the Cryptonomicon is a comprehensive study of cryptography, both for making and breaking codes.
+- Cryptonomicon: Inside the story, the Cryptonomicon is a comprehensive study of cryptology, both for making and breaking codes.

 - The Hitchhiker's Guide to the Galaxy: The most important reference work for any hoopy galactic traveller.
-The entry for Earth consists of "Mostly Harmless".
+The entry for Earth consists entirely of the words "Mostly harmless."

 - House of Leaves